Sameness Entices, but Novelty Enchants in Fanfiction Online: Results

 \section{Results}

-Let us first present illustrative evidence for our quantification of novelty.
-By manually examining fanfictions with different levels of novelty, we found that in general, the least-novel fictions (in the 95\% percentile) and intermediate-novel fictions (around the 50\% percentile) tend to feature common character pairings and story settings.
-Meanwhile, top-novelty fanfictions (in the top 5\% percentile) often feature rare forms of writing, story elements, or character pairings.
-In particular, many of them are ``cross-over'' fictions, where characters from multiple fandoms interact with each other.
-We illustrate this with a few examples.
+We first sense-check our operationalization of novelty by qualitative checks and close-reading.
+Examining individual fanfiction with different levels of novelty, we found that the least-novel fictions (in the 95\% percentile) and intermediate-novel fictions (around the 50\% percentile) tended to feature common character pairings and story settings.
+Meanwhile, top-novelty fanfictions (in the top 5\% percentile) often feature unusual writing styles, story elements, or character pairings.
+One example---the most extreme, in stylistic innovation---is the work \emph{I am Groot} from the \emph{Marvel} fandom. ``Told from the perspective of Groot,'' it has a novelty score among the top 0.1\%.
+The fiction consists of 437 repetitions of a single sentence ``I am Groot.''
+Similarly, a high-novelty fiction in the \emph{Sherlock} fandom, titled \emph{The Real Meaning of Idioms}, is written entirely as exchanges of text messages.
+Our novelty measures are unsupervised, but appear to be successful in capturing a range of intuitively innovative projects.

-One example is a fiction in the \emph{Marvel} fandom titled \emph{I am groot}.
-It has a term novelty score of 0.99 and is ``told from the perspective of Groot''.
-The fiction consists of 437 repetitions of a single sentence ``I am groot.''
-Similarly, one of the works with a novelty score of 0.99 in the \emph{Star Wars} fandom is about the exchange between C-3PO and R2D2, written in binary numbers.
-A high-novelty fiction in the \emph{Sherlock} fandom, titled \emph{The Real Meaning of Idioms}, is written entirely in the form of text messages.
-Another fiction with high topic novelty is found in the \emph{Doctor Who} fandom.
-Titled \emph{The Boy Who Waited}, it is a cross-over with the \emph{Marvel} Universe.
-Such examples, albeit anecdotal by nature, show that the fanfictions found to be extremely novel by our methods are also novel to human readers.

 \textbf{Correlation between novelty and success}.
-Figure \ref{fig:tfidf_lda_kudos} displays the raw correlation between a work's novelty and its kudos, hits, comments, and bookmarks, aggregated across fandoms.
-Since the fandoms differ in size and activity, we compute the $z$-score for each value in logarithm based on the average of its fandom.
-We observe that as the term novelty and topic novelty score increases, the $z$-score of kudos, hits, comments, and bookmarks decrease across the board, displaying a negative correlation.
-In other words, novelty is associated with poor recognition and engagement, not concurring with the balance theory.
-This result prompts us to perform a more sophisticated multiple regression that controls for confounding factors.
+Figure~\ref{fig:lda_kudos} shows the interaction between the novelty score and hits, Kudos, comments, and bookmarks (see Methods).
+We show the average and variance of these metrics, aggregated across fandoms, as novelty increases.
+In addition, Figure \ref{fig:kudos_term_only} shows the same interaction using a term-level novelty measurement (see Supplementary Information), where we observed a similar pattern.
+Because of the wide dynamic range and fat-tailed distributions (see Supplementary Information), we compute the log values of the success metrics; since the fandoms differ in size and amount of fan activity, we present the $z$-scores of these values.
+As the topic novelty score increase, the average $z$-scores of responses in the form of hits, Kudos, comments, and bookmarks decrease across the board, displaying a negative correlation.
+The more novel a work becomes, in short, the less likely readers read, engage, or express enjoyment of it.